Maneren/KIV-CPP/README.md

 # KIV/CPP

-This is a repository for the KIV/CPP course - Programming in C++.
+This is a repository for my KIV/CPP course - Programming in C++.

 ## Cviceni

 Contains code for exercises from the course.
-Building and running the code is handled by the `just` command runner:
+Building and running the code is handled by the `just` command runner using `clang`:

 - `just build <exercise>` - build exercise
 - `just run <exercise> [args]` - build and run exercise